mulesoft/api-console/docs/build-tools.md

 # API Console build tools

-The API console comes with a set of tools to help you create documentation for your API quickly.
+API console comes with a set of tools to help you create documentation for your API quickly.

 **Learn more**

-Check out our examples of how to use our build tools in the CI process based on Travis:
+Check out our examples of how to use our build tools in CI pipeline with Travis:
 - [Building API Console for GitHub pages on Travis](gh-pages.md)
 - [Rebuilding the api.json file in the CI process](rebuilding-api-json.md)